STRIDE: Systematic Radar Intelligence Analysis for ADRD Risk Evaluation with Gait Signature Simulation and Deep Learning

 Abstract

-Abnormal gait is a significant non-cognitive biomarker for Alzheimer’s disease (AD) and AD-related dementia (ADRD).
-Micro-Doppler radar, a non-wearable technology, can capture human gait movements for potential early ADRD risk assessment.
-In this research, we propose to design STRIDE integrating micro-Doppler radar sensors with advanced artificial intelligence (AI) technologies.
+Abnormal gait is a significant noncognitive biomarker for Alzheimer's disease (AD) and AD-related dementia (ADRD).
+Micro-Doppler radar (MDR), a nonwearable technology, can capture human gait movements for potential early ADRD risk assessment.
+In this article, we propose to design a systematic radar intelligence analysis for ARDR risk evaluation (STRIDE) integrating MDR sensors with advanced artificial intelligence (AI) technologies.
 STRIDE embeds a new deep learning (DL) classification framework.
-As a proof of concept, we develop a “digital-twin” of STRIDE, consisting of a human walking simulation model and a micro-Doppler radar simulation model, to generate a gait signature dataset.
+As a proof of concept, we develop a 'digital twin' of STRIDE, consisting of a human walking simulation model and an MDR simulation model, to generate a gait signature dataset.
 Taking established human walking parameters, the walking model simulates individuals with ADRD under various conditions.
-The radar model based on electromagnetic scattering and the Doppler frequency shift model is employed to generate micro-Doppler signatures from different moving body parts (e.g., foot, limb, joint, torso, shoulder, etc.).
+The radar model based on electromagnetic scattering and the Doppler frequency shift model is employed to generate micro-Doppler signatures from different moving body parts (e.g., foot, limb, joint, torso, and shoulder).
 A band-dependent DL framework is developed to predict ADRD risks.
 The experimental results demonstrate the effectiveness and feasibility of STRIDE for evaluating ADRD risk.

 Original languageEnglish (US)